geotools/geotools/docs/user/tutorial/geometry/geometrycrs.rst

 on their own.

 An easier example is the number 3.
 The number 3 has no meaning on its own.
-It is only when you attach a “unit” that  the number 3 can represent a concept.
+It is only when you attach a "unit" that  the number 3 can represent a concept.
 3 metres.
 3 feet.
 3 score years.

 In order to provide a Geometry with meaning we need to know what those